jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 ## Galois extensions

-From now on assume that the extension $L/K$ in our $AKLB$-setup is Galois.
+From now on, assume that the extension $L/K$ in our $AKLB$-setup is Galois.
 Let's say we have a prime $\P$ above $\p$.
 (At this point, it should be clear what this means!)
 Then for $\sigma \in \Gal(L/K)$, the set $\sigma(\P)$ is again a prime ideal lying above $\p$ (verify!).